There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) mid-semester examination; (2) end-of-semester examination (composed of a theory [40 per cent] and practical [20 per cent] component); and (3) online laboratory quizzes.
+Indicative assessments in this unit are as follows: (1) mid-semester examination; (2) end-of-semester examination (composed of a theory [40 per cent] and practical [20 per cent] component); and (3) online laboratory quizzes.
 Further information is available in the unit outline.

 - Unit Coordinator(s)